igorolhovskiy/volts/README.md

 * `name` - actually name of table we're working with
 * `type` - could be `insert`, `replace` and `delete`.
 Forming actually `INSERT`, `REPLACE` and `DELETE` SQL statements for database.
-* `ignore_on_error` - optional.
+* `continue_on_error` - optional.
 Em.. ignore errors on preformed actions and continue no matter what.
-By default container will stop working on first error encountered.
+By default database actions will be stopped after encountering first error.
 * `cleanup_after_test` - optional.
 Allows you not to write explicit `post` stage for your `insert` types.
 Will automatically form `delete` type on `post` stage for all `insert` (not `replace`) that were declared on `pre` stage.
 #### Expect fail on register
 We're deleting data from database and restoring it afterwards.